 I have been on your database for a while now and never hear from you, why is this?

 Our Nominations team makes every effort to connect each database candidate to available roles.
-The number of State sector board roles available can vary throughout the year, and appointing agencies request specific skills and experience as board vacancies arise.
+The number of state sector board roles available can vary throughout the year, and agencies request specific skills and experience as board vacancies arise.
 Our team will only put you forward for roles if we are confident that you match the requirements.
-Depending on appointing agencies’ processes, we may not always contact you about roles before we put your name forward.
+Depending on the agencies’ processes, we may not always contact you about roles before we put your name forward.
 Please be aware that due to the high number of applications received for roles, the chances of being shortlisted can be slim.

 When should I update my details?

 Contact us as soon as the information on your CV changes to ensure that it is up-to-date.
 This enables us to better match you with suitable board roles.
 We also need you to let us know if any of your contact details change.
 Email us at email@example.com to update your CV details.

 I am a public servant.
 Can I be appointed to a board?